Welcome to Lyrebird College!

 Melissa Handbury (Founder): Melissa is a Chartered Accountant with extensive experience in both private practice and the commercial sector.
 She has held roles at Ernst and Young and has been the Financial Controller of a NASDAQ listed Australian subsidiary and the Chief Financial Officer of a public unlisted company where her strengths in financial modelling and business management were well utilised.
 Melissa is committed to her local community and served as the School Council President of her children’s primary school for several years.
 In this role she was active in implementing programs to provide training, strategies and continual support for teachers of students with challenging behaviours so the school can operate more inclusively and effectively as a learning environment.
 Melissa is also a current board member of Billanook College and has the strong belief that each child should be given every opportunity to be the best they can.

 Garry Embry: Garry retired from the Department of Education and Training (DET) in 2013 after 20 years in the Principal Class as a Regional Network Leader (Eastern Metropolitan Region), Primary School Principal (Badger Creek PS) and Secondary School Assistant Principal (Upper Yarra SC).
-Garry continues to work with the Bastow Institute of Educational Leadership, the Victorian Curriculum Assessment Authority, Our Watch (Respectful Relationships pilot), DET Performance Division (School Review) and as a consultant for individual schools (including specialist schools).
+Garry has continued to work with the Bastow Institute of Educational Leadership, the Victorian Curriculum Assessment Authority, Our Watch (Respectful Relationships pilot), DET Performance Division (School Review) and as a consultant for individual schools (including specialist schools).
 He has a special interest in the strategies that create inclusive school cultures.

 Selena Thomas: Selena is an active member of the community who has lived and worked in the Yarra Valley for most of her life.
 She loves the sense of community the area offers and has developed many strong relationships with local trades, businesses and families.
 Selena is a mum of two and has firsthand experience with children on the autism spectrum.
 She understands how ASD can affect family life and education.
 She has liaised with many health professionals all with the common goal of helping children with ASD achieve their best outcomes.
 Selena values education and strongly believes that all children deserve the opportunity to learn in a safe and caring environment.
 She is keen to see a much needed school like Lyrebird College open in the Yarra Valley area.